ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

 * `check -f` : Fetches all (new) submission but does not execute them
 * `check -fa`: Fetches new submissions and checks them for correctness (will not notify student)

-* `check -m` : Sends mail to all students that have not yet received a mail for their last submission (semi-automatic, requires user interaction)
+* `check -favm` : Fetches new submissions, checks them and automatically sends mail to all students that have not yet received a mail for their last submission (semi-automatic, requires user interaction).
+Option "v" gives verbose Output.
+* `check -rUM "Firstname Lastname"`: Send mail to named student and review mail before sending.

 * `check -c "Firstname Lastname"` : Will run a specific submission (which is selectable) for a specific student.
 If student name does not match completly, a student will be suggested.
 * `check -t "Firstname Lastname"` : Run a single (selectable) testcase for the named student.
 * `check -tOV "Firstname Lastname"` : Run single testcase for student but also print output and Valgrind result.